 The following are steps you can take to clear out your mind so you can start making decisions.

-- Talk about your confusion.
-Don’t let shame and guilt trap you in a place of confusion for a long time.
-There is freedom in sharing (with others, yourself, and most importantly our good good Father)
+1. Talk about your confusion.
+Don’t allow shame and guilt trap you in a place of confusion.
+There is freedom in sharing (with others, yourself, and most importantly our good good Father).
+You’re not alone in your confusion and doubt.
+Wherever you’re struggling with, the Lord is right there with you.

-- Sit down and plan your week with Jesus.
-Having a clear direction for the week helps you to be less confused.
+2. Sit down and plan your week with Jesus.
+Having a clear direction for the week helps you to be less confused and stressed.
+Play your favorite song, grab your favorite journal & pen and write down some goals and ideas for the week.
+Tell Jesus about your goals, he is excited to meet with you.

-- Talk to your friends about your life.
+3. Talk to your friends about your life.
 Share the dreams that you have and the fears that are holding you back.
-These friends should encourage, push, and check on you to make sure you are doing okay and making progress in your plans.
+The friends you share with make sure they are the type who would encourage, push, and check on you to make sure you are doing okay and making progress in your plans.
+Accountability is key and it matters!

-- Be intentional with your emotions and feelings.
+4. Be intentional with your emotions and feelings.
+Learn to process your emotions and feelings in a healthy way.
 Don’t avoid them, they are not going to work out by themselves.

 I hope this encourages you to get out of the state of being confused to a state of putting one foot in front of the other and moving forward.
-There is power in taking action instead of wishing for those different times/seasons.
+There is power in taking action instead of wishing for those easy-going seasons.